We have updated our policy for missed appointments, please view it here

 I was diagnosed with diabetic retinopathy, now what?

-Sadly, many patients ignore the symptoms of diabetic retinopathy and believe they will “just go away”.
+Many patients ignore the symptoms of diabetic retinopathy and believe they will “just go away.”
 Unfortunately, many of these patients will experience permanent damage to their vision that could have been prevented.
 Diabetic patients should call their doctor with any questions or changes to their vision.
-Many offices also have an on call physician after hours for emergencies.
+Many offices also have an on-call physician after hours for emergencies.

 Email